- Strategy

 7. Ignoring feedback

 One of the most common mistakes is ignoring feedback from users and customers.
-This feedback is essential in helping you improve the product and ensure that it meets people's needs.
+This feedback is essential in helping you improve the product and ensure it meets people's needs.

 Of course, it's not always possible to please everyone.
 However, it's important to at least listen to what people are saying and take their feedback.